isomerpages/gb-assist/pages/solutionrepo/solution1589.md

 ### Description

-INNOCOM - Autodesk BIM 360
-- Single platform that connects design and construction processes and project team at one place.
-- BIM 360 Design is the cloud collaboration solution for Revit users.
-- Real-time Revit cloud work sharing and collaboration workflows for Civil 3D and Plant 3D
-- Securely co-author Revit models and access Civil 3D and Plant 3D files, across one firm or multiple firms
+INNOCOM - Autodesk BIM 360- Single platform that connects design and construction processes and project team at one place.- BIM 360 Design is the cloud collaboration solution for Revit users.- Real-time Revit cloud work sharing and collaboration workflows for Civil 3D and Plant 3D- Securely co-author Revit models and access Civil 3D and Plant 3D files, across one firm or multiple firms

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedINNOCOM-BIMCOLLABORATEPROAnnex3CRwef24June2021_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria